Jan 8, 1907 - Sept 19, 1951

 Traven is in Mexico and marries a blond English woman in the British embassy then leaves to serve in the German navy during WW2.
 Esperanza is born 9 months later, 1914 or 1915.
 The English mother died in childbirth.
 Mariano the attending doctor (not dentist) kept the child.
 Both Mariano and Figueroa's father find work far to the north in Zacatecas.
 Federales shot Mariano and both parents of cousin Gabriel and Roberto Figueroa for being suspected Revolutionists.
 Elena is left to care for 6 children.
 Esperanza was sent to live with a Spanish friend at his sugar plantation deep in the jungle of Chiapas.
 (Henry correctly says Oaxaca in a 1990 letter.)
 Revolutionists burned the sugar mill.
 The Indian housekeeper took the child Esperanza to her tribal homeland.
 Esperanza was about 12 years old when Elena found her and brought her back to Mexico City.
 Meanwhile Traven had returned from war and had been searching the jungle for his lost child.
 At her 16th birthday party Esperanza learns she is adopted and not Elena's daughter.
 Traven eventually finds Esperanza, but does not reveal he is her father until December 1942.
 The End.

-One of Traven's stories about himself is that he ran away from home at 7 or 10, became a cabin boy on a ship, never spent a day in school, yet became the world famous author.
-Perhaps the unlikely aspect of being raised by Indians til 12 then becoming a woman of letters was because of the difficulty of maintaining continuity with the first story.
-Perhaps Traven was more concerned with his role.
-Here we have Traven the lifelong sailor who is in Mexico at the beginning of the 1910 revolution.
+One of Traven's stories about himself is that he ran away from home at 10, became a cabin boy on a ship, never spent a day in school, yet became the world famous author.
+Perhaps the unlikely aspect of being raised by Indians til 12 then becoming a woman of letters was because of the difficulty of maintaining continuity with the previous story.
+Perhaps Traven was more concerned with his own role.
+Here we have Traven retelling his favorite story about himself - the lifelong sailor who is in Mexico at the beginning of the 1910 revolution.
 Esperanza did not invent that.
-Every version has the Spaniard with the sugar plantation.
+Every version has the Spaniard in the south with the sugar plantation.
 We also have Esperanza being born to married parents.

 The best explanation for this overly elaborate lie was that it was an experiment by Traven to see if he could invent a story that puts him in Mexico and proves he is not the German Ret Marut.
-It makes him some other German, a sailor, but at least he served in this version in the navy.
-Mexico entered into war with Germany in 1942.
+It makes him some other German, a sailor, but at least in this version he is a sailor not a political refugee.
+Germany was at war in 1939 and formally with Mexico in 1942.
 Traven is under pressure from German emigres who are calling him Bruno and some are saying Traven is Marut.
 Mexico has a noxious foreigners act which allows them to expel foreigners who are using Mexico as a base for political activity.
 The FBI is conducting surveillance with Mexican government help on German communists.
-Traven pointedly calls them Communazis in his 1941 Esperanza translated Spanish edition of Puente.
-Henry says and the letters back this, both Esperanza and he knew that Traven was German.
+Traven pointedly calls them Communazis in his introduction to the 1941 Spanish edition of Puente, translated by Esperanza, where he also says he is an American.
+Henry wrote in 1990, and the early letters back this, both Esperanza and he knew that Traven was German.
 The American story did not work with them.
 They had a German nickname for him.
 Ret Marut was under a death sentence, not this other German.
+There is no reason to believe that Traven told Esperanza the truth.
+He told nobody the truth.
 That is at least a partial hypothesis.

 But we know now from recently released birth records that Elena was Esperanza's mother.
 And its not proven but strongly believed that Murga was the father of both Esperanza and Adolfo.
 Elena became the director of an orphanage, per both Figueroa and Krauze, and it is assumed Esperanza was never separated from her.
 Esperanza knew Murga was her father.
 Figueroa says he attended the funeral wake with her in 1934.

-Henry wrote that Esperanza went to convent school, then she went to work at age 14 for 3 years at Hospital de Jesus operated by nuns.
+Henry wrote in a letter to his mom Aug 27, 1941 that Esperanza went to convent school, then she went to work at age 14 for 3 years at Hospital de Jesus operated by nuns.
 Later she worked at English Hospital for 5 years.
 She went to Columbia U. in New York to study hospital technique for 6 months in 1934.

 In 1941 Henry wrote -"During the last 5 yrs she has worked in the Education Dept." That would place her at the Dept of Education from 1936 to at least the beginning of 1944 (when she is still typing letters on department letterhead to Henry).